christophergarthwood/appdevstig_docs/Template_008_DeploymentStandard.md

 ### Objective

-**Software Name:Identify the software product or version being deployed.
+**Software Name: Identify the software product or version being deployed.
 Deployment Objective: State the purpose and expected outcomes of the deployment.
 In plain language state the object of the upgrade and reference any significant data points associated with the change.
 If due to a security concern or patch identify that reasoning as part of the objective.**

 **Utilize a discrete list of changes that will occur in detail, table below provided as a guide.
 Each element in this table should be traceable to the Application Configuration Guide (ACG) and Design Document which must be updated post deployment.**